 DMCA provides creators with protection against those trying to use their hard work to make a profit.
 It also intends to promote copyright holders to share their content without fear of theft.

-While it is primarily associated with copyrighted material, DMCA takedowns are also performed by victims of NCII abuse due to lack of better options.
-This can be effective if the content belongs to the victim.
+While it is primarily associated with copyrighted material, DMCA takedowns are also performed by victims of online extortion due to lack of better options.
+This can be effective if the content being leveraged belongs to the victim.

 Can the DMCA Help with Non-Consensual Content?

-You may get your nudes off of the internet with a DMCA takedown notice if you took them yourself.
+You may get your personal content off of the internet with a DMCA takedown notice if you created it.
 In cases like revenge porn, the victim owns the content and can successfully make a report.

-However, this may be counter effective in some scenarios.
-If the perpetrator created the content, such as deepfake media, DMCA may actually grant them copyright protection(3).
+However, this may be counter-effective in some scenarios.
+If the perpetrator created the content, such as deepfake media, DMCA may actually grant them copyright protection.

 Additionally, many believe that filing a DMCA takedown will continue to protect their content from being posted.
-However, it will only help have that specific instance taken down and does not prevent resharing(2).
+However, it will only help have that specific posting taken down and does not prevent resharing.

-How to File a DMCA Takedown Notice for NCII Cases
+How to File a DMCA Takedown Notice for Leaked Private Content

-There is a specific process to successfully filing a DMCA takedown notice and having your nudes removed from the internet.
+There is a specific process to successfully filing a DMCA takedown notice and having your private content removed from the internet.
 Before moving forward, it’s important to ensure that you own the media and have the right to assert infringement.

-Step One – Identify the Platforms Hosting the Content
+Step 1 – Identify the Platforms Hosting the Content

 If you see the content yourself, you can copy the URL directly.
 You can also employ hash-based matching services, like Google’s reverse image search, to find any results matching your images.

-Step Two – Find the Platform’s DMCA Contact Information
+Step 2 – Find the Platform’s DMCA Contact Information

 Once you have located the host, you will need to contact their DMCA agent.
 This information is required to be on the website in accordance with the statute, but it’s not always easy to find.